Benedictteo05/OSA_notes/Application Security/L6 - Cryptography.md

 - Advanced Encryption Standard (AES)
 	- US government standard since 2001 (replaced DES)
 	- Rijndeal algorithm (with 128 bit block size)
+- Scenario example:
 	- From plaintext (unencrypted data), data can be encrypted using a shared secret key.
-A cyphertext is then sent to the receiving party, the receiving party uses the shared secret key to
+A cyphertext (Encrypted Data) is then sent to the receiving party, the receiving party uses the same shared secret key to decrypt the cyphertext into plaintext.
+- Symmetric encryption requires the sender and the receiver to have the same key.
+	- All symmetric algorithms are based upon this shared secret principle.
+- Symmetric encryption involves a cryptographic key, requiring key management.

 ### Salted/Unsalted hashes
 ^cefd82